camlin-tan/tp/docs/DeveloperGuide.md

 ### Difficulty Level
 The difficulty of this project was high.
-The most difficult feature to implement was the `Appointments` feature, as it required transitioning AB3 from a single-entity application, which only involved `Person` objects, to an application with multiple entities, where both `Person` and `Appointment` objects are created, displayed and used.
-Adding a new section to the UI to display appointments required new internal lists to be stored in `Model` and new methods to manage this list.
+The most difficult feature to implement was the `Appointments` feature, as it required transitioning AB3 from a single-entity to a multi-entity application.
+In AB3, only `Person` objects were involved whereas in HealthNote, both `Person` and `Appointment` objects are created, displayed, and used simultaneously.
+Adding a new section to the UI to display these appointments required new internal lists within `Model` and new methods to manage them as well.

-Relating each `Person` to their `Appointment` introduced another layer of complexity, as changes to a `Person` object will also affect their `Appointment`(s).
-For example, when a `Person` is deleted from the `Person List`, all of their related `Appointment`s will also have to be deleted from the Appointments list.
+Linking each `Person` to their corresponding `Appointment`(s) introduced another layer of complexity, as changes to a `Person` object would also affect their associated `Appointment`(s).
+For example, when a `Person` is deleted from the `Person List`, all of their related `Appointment`s must also be deleted from the Appointments list.

 ### Challenges Faced
 Our team faced several technical and workflow challenges:

 **Initial Learning Curve**: As a team new to a large codebase, the initial learning curve was steep.
-We had to quickly learn and spot the design patters, such as the MVC and Observer pattern used in AB£, before they were properly covered in the topics.
-This required a lot of planning and justifying our design choices in order not to break the exising design patterns.
+We had to quickly learn and understand the design patterns, such as the MVC and Observer pattern used in AB3, before they were covered in the weekly topics.
+This required a lot of planning and justification of our design choices in order to ensure that the existing design of AB3 was not broken.

-**Adhering to Design**: We spent considerable time ensuring our new features followed the AB-3 architecture.
+**Adhering to Design**: We spent a considerable amount of time planning and justifying our design choices to ensure that the existing design of AB3 was not broken.
 For example, our view command required `UI` to interact with `Logic` and `Model` to display a specific `Person` in the new `PersonViewPanel` without violating the `MVC` pattern.
 We had to carefully plan how the selected `Person` to be viewed would be passed from `Model` to `UI` and how the `MainWindow` would be updated.

 **Cascading Test Failures**: The massive number of tests used in AB3 meant that simple changes to commonly used classes